Skip to main content

 a.
 EPFL: French-language engineering excellence

-Admission is direct with the French Bac (mention bien generally required, sometimes mention assez bien with a very strong science profile).
+Admission to EPFL is direct with the French Bac (mention bien generally required, sometimes mention assez bien with a very strong science profile).
 No entrance exam, no prépa.
 The student enters directly in year one.
+Important nuance for ETH Zurich: French Bac holders must pass an entrance examination (Aufnahmeprüfung, also called the “Ergänzungsprüfung”) to be admitted; admission is not automatic.
 However, year one is a severe filter: roughly 40-50% pass rate on first attempt.
 Selection happens during the course, not at entry.

 UNIL (Lausanne)~1,160 CHF~€1,200